... ...

 The computer filing system is a great alternative to a physical filing system.

-It is the best way to file and store all business documents, or as a personal filing system.
+Going digital is the best way to file and store all business documents, or to use as a personal filing system:

 Here I focus on how to use a digital or online system to store all documents relating to the bookkeeping of a business.